gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

 9. uncomment these defines and recompile
 #define EXECUTE_FROM_BINARY
-#define USE_MP3_PLAYER_MOD
+#define USE_SHT3X_MOD

-10. now link the new module via upload and test the relocatable version.
+10. now link the new plugin via upload and test the relocatable version.

 since we can not use the Pin assigments from Tasmota in all cases we could provide a pin select command for some drivers.
 GUI solution for up to 4 pins is available with permanent save

-modules may be loaded (linked) via file system or via upload in console "upload module"
+plugins may be loaded (linked) via file system or via upload in console "upload plugins"

-module driver commands:
+plugin driver commands:

-link /module.bin
+link /plugin.bin
-links a module from filesystem to the next free memory slot. or upload via web ui
+links a plugin from filesystem to the next free memory slot. or upload via web ui

 unlink X
-unlinks (deletes) the module Nr x from system
+unlinks (deletes) the plugin Nr x from system

 iniz X
-initializes the module Nr x (attaches it to Tasmota) iniz 0 initializes all drivers
+initializes the plugin Nr x (attaches it to Tasmota) iniz 0 initializes all drivers

 deiniz X
-deinitializes the module Nr x (detaches it from Tasmota and frees memory)
+deinitializes the plugin Nr x (detaches it from Tasmota and frees memory)

 mdir
-show a JSON list of linked modules
+show a JSON list of linked plugins

 dump X
-shows a memory dump of module Nr x
+shows a memory dump of plugin Nr x

-after a reboot all modules persist and if option A 7 is set all modules are initialized too
+after a reboot all plugins persist and if option A 7 is set all plugins are initialized too